 - Publish a map service with feature access enabled from ArcMap to a federated server.

-You'll see the option to share feature layers as copies if all of the following are true:
+The option to share feature layers and views as copies is available if all of the following are true:

 - Collaboration participants are using ArcGIS Enterprise 10.6 or later and have access to Send or Send and Receive content.